 Several UMN DPT program scholarships are available for all three years of program.
-Award decisions are made in late May each year.
-Scholarships for incoming students are awarded during the admissions cycle.
+Award decisions are made by late May each year.
+Scholarships for incoming students are awarded during the admissions cycle and require no additional application materials.

 Year One Scholarship

-This scholarship is awarded to incoming students who do not meet in-state or reciprocity residency requirements but who have a history of academic excellence and potential for high professional contributions.
+This scholarship is competitively awarded to incoming students who do not meet in-state or reciprocity residency requirements but who have a history of academic excellence and potential for high professional contributions.
 The award is renewable for the second and third years of the program.

 UMN Physical Therapy Diversity Scholarship

 This scholarship intends to enhance representation of academically excellent students from diverse backgrounds not historically well represented in the University of Minnesota Doctorate of Physical Therapy Program, or the physical therapy profession in general.
 This scholarship is awarded to incoming students and is renewable for the second and third years of the program.

 1st-Year DPT Student Rudolph A. Ptak Fellowship